SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

 - `adjacent siblings selector` i.e. `+` separates two selector and matches the **second only if it immediately follows the first element**
 - when a design solidifies, remove the whitespace eating comments unless they are needed for the design
 - Use `caniuse.com` to determine which css functionality is supported by which browser
+- trade-off of padding vs margin to consider:
+  - top and bottom margins can collapse and this can be weird where as with padding this does not happen when positioning two element over one another, results are probably more expected.
+  - the padding is in the clickable region and margin is not
+  - this margin collapse can be useful though because we know that if it occurs, we can design with it